 - give and receive constructive feedback on written work

 - get started on your own creative nature writing project.

 What level is the course and do I need any particular skills?

 This course is suitable for beginners and those with limited creative writing experience.
-You will need to be able to undertake a short round trip from the college to a local park.

 How will I be taught, and will there be any work outside the class?

 You will be taught online.
 You will be encouraged to leave your home to seek inspiration in the urban 'wild' however this will not be required.